-Appendix A Quick Reference Guide
+Appendix A Quick Reference Quide

-This chart provides you with a Quick Reference Guide of the feature dialing codes.
-If you wish, you can detach these pages and keep them near your telephone to serve as a stand alone reference.
-Chapter 8, Programming Your Telephone, describes a method to program these codes on your telephone at unused programmable buttons.
-Also, the installer may store features at your telephone buttons and label the buttons with the feature's mnemonics.
+The charts in this appexdix provide you with a quick reference guide of the feature dialing codes.
+If you wish, you can detach this sheet and keep it near your telephone to serve as a stand alone reference.
+Section 9.6 describes a method to program these codes on your telephone at unused programmable buttons.
+Further, the installer may store features at your telephone buttons and label the buttons with the feature's mnemonics.
+Also, your LCD speakerphone provides interactive buttons that eliminate any need for feature code dialing.